JKnuds1/CodingTracker/README.md

 This program is a CRUD console app for tracking coding sessions.
-Either by adding the start and end times manually or by starting a timer that loggs the length of the session automatically.
+Either by adding the start and end times manually or by starting a timer that logs the length of the session automatically.
 # Features
 - ### SqLite database connection
     -   The program uses a SQLite db connection to store and read information.